 The provisions governing offer documents in Rule II.6, Section V and the Appendix are not excluded in Rule VI.2.
-In the case of a merger, it is in practice a question of preparing such a document as referred to in Chapter 2(b) of the Swedish Financial Instruments Trading Act or a comparable document under applicable foreign law, and ensuring that holders of securities are thus provided with such information as is relevant in a merger situation, whereupon guidance regarding the contents of an offer document can be obtained from the provisions.
+In the case of a merger, it is in practice a question of preparing such a document as referred to in Chapter 2(b) of the Swedish Financial Instruments Trading Act a document that contains the information required by Articles 1.4g and 1.5 first paragraph f of the EU Prospectus Regulation, (cf. Chapter 2, Section 6 of the EU Prospectus Regulation (Supplemental Provisions) Act (2019:414)), or a comparable document under applicable foreign law, and ensuring that holders of securities are thus provided with such information as is relevant in a merger situation, whereupon guidance regarding the contents of an offer document can be obtained from the provisions.
 If Swedish statutory requirements do not apply to the document which has been produced, it is of course also not necessary to submit such a document to the Swedish Financial Supervisory Authority for approval.
+The document is to be made available to the shareholders for a period of no less than two weeks prior to the shareholders' meeting at which the decision on approval of the merger is to be made.